#TeamMadBeach Join Us / Share With Us

 The Pinellas County Sheriff’s Office and the barrier islands have joined forces to provide free Emergency Access Permits to all businesses and residents of the barrier islands.
 Once a mandatory evacuation order has been lifted, Emergency Access Permits will be required to re-enter the evacuated area.
 There are nine entry points to the barrier islands.
 Access will be limited based on the closest entry point to your residence.
 More information on this program can be found at the Pinellas County Sheriff’s Office website at www.pscoweb.com/emergency-access-permit.

-Emergency Access Permits can be obtained through the Madeira Beach Fire Department located at 200 Municipal Drive, Madeira Beach, FL 33708.
-You can reach the Fire Department for more information on this program by phone (727) 391-3400.
+Emergency Access Permits can be obtained at Madeira Beach City Hall located at 300 Municipal Drive, Madeira Beach, FL 33708.

 Tropical storms or hurricanes can threaten your safety.
 Good preparation is essential.
 The How to Prepare for a Hurricane Guide will help you.